1 Bg 15-1972: The Yoga of the Supreme Person

 > or where its foundation is.
 But with determination one

-> must cut down this tree with the weapon of
+> must cut down this strongly rooted tree with the weapon of

 > detachment.
-So doing, one must seek that place from
+Thereafter, one must seek that place from

-> which, having once gone, one never returns, and there
+> which, having gone, one never returns, and there

 > surrender to that Supreme Personality of Godhead from whom

-> everything has begun and in whom everything is
+> everything began and from whom everything has

 48